-In connection with the acquisition of FinaConnect, the Company paid upfront cash consideration of \$6,425 and Company is required to pay contingent consideration of four times the incremental revenue on a certain book of business for the next two years, not to exceed a total amount of \$3,500.
+In connection with the acquisition of FinaConnect, the Company paid upfront cash consideration of \$6,425 and Company is required to pay contingent consideration of four times the incremental revenue on a certain book of business for the two years subsequent to the acquisition date, not to exceed a total amount of \$3,500.

 As of December 31, 2016, the estimated fair market value of contingent consideration liability for FinaConnect increased from \$1,929 to \$2,286.
 As a result, the Company recorded a fair market value adjustment of \$357 which is recognized in general and administration in the consolidated statements of operations.
-During 2017, the Company paid contingent consideration in the amount of \$2,286 for the first year earnout and estimated the second year earnout to be \$0 as of December 31, 2017.
+During 2017, the Company paid contingent consideration in the amount of \$2,286 for the first year earmout.
+During 2018, the Company did not pay any contingent consideration for the second year earmout.

-The estimated consideration transferred in the acquisition as of the acquisition date was as follows:
+The consideration transferred in the acquisition was as follows:

 Cash consideration \$ 6,425

 Contingent consideration liability 1,929

 Working capital adjustment 269

 Cash acquired (1)

-Total
+Total \$ 8,622